Dave879/marlinEnder3/README.md

 **Sensorless homing is not enabled**

-Feel free to use this with your printer if oyu are having trouble configuring Marlin by yourself.
+Feel free to use this with your printer if you are having trouble configuring Marlin by yourself.

 **Known issues:**
 1. When doing manual bed levelling, the bottom part of the text is cut off when changing probing points.